Financial Literacy: The Life Skill Schools Don't Teach

 The Credit Card Trap

-Credit cards carry the highest interest rates in the financial world—often 36% to 42% per annum.
-Always pay your bill in full.
-Paying only the "Minimum Amount Due" is a trap.
-Paying only the minimum keeps you in a debt trap where interest compounds on the balance.
-If you cannot afford to buy it with cash, you cannot afford it with a credit card.
+Credit cards have the craziest interest rates in the market—usually 36% to 42% per year.
+Make it a thumb rule to always pay your bill in full.
+Never fall for the "Minimum Amount Due" trick.
+Paying just the minimum is a trap where interest keeps piling up on the whole amount, not just the remaining balance.
+Simple logic: If you can't afford to buy it with cash or debit, you can't afford it on credit.

 Strategies to Kill Debt